Marquette vs. Texas College Basketball BetMGM Promo Codes, Predictions & Picks - December 6

 - Pick OU: Under (147.5)

-Marquette has put together a 3-3-0 record against the spread this season, while Texas is 2-5-0.
-In terms of going over the point total, games involving the Golden Eagles are 2-4-0 and the Longhorns are 4-3-0.
-The teams score an average of 160.6 points per game, 13.1 more points than this matchup's total.
+Marquette is 3-3-0 against the spread this season compared to Texas' 2-5-0 ATS record.
+A total of two out of the Golden Eagles' games this season have hit the over, and four of the Longhorns' games have gone over.
+The teams average 160.6 points per game, 13.1 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM